vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 To test our patched firmware we now need to flash it back in the NAND Flash.
 These are the steps:
 1. Boot the device with silent mode **disabled** (with buspirate and flashrom, don't forget the CRC)
 2. Interrupt u-boot via serial interface and get a u-boot console
-3. Use TFTP Boot to boot a kernel from openWRT with prompt and root shell
+3. Use TFTP Boot to boot a live image containing kernel+rootfs from openWRT with prompt and root shell
-4. Use the UBI commands to erase and flash the NAND Flash Kernel and ROOTFS
+4. Use the UBI commands to erase and flash the NAND Flash KERNEL and ROOTFS partitions

 **Caveat**: even if only ROOTFS is changed, it is necessary to update the KERNEL too.